bmc/ebook/README.md

   epilogue.
 If you don't want an acknowledgements chapter, simply delete the provided `acknowledgments.md`.

+* If you need one or more appendices, just create files that start with `appendix-` and end with `.md`.
+Note that the files are sorted lexically.
+  There are sample appendix files in `book`; delete them if you don't want any appendices.

+* If you plan to provide a glossary, create `glossary.md`.
+If you don't need a glossary, delete the provided sample file.

 * If you need a references (bibliography) section, create `references.yaml`, as described below.
 If you don't need a bibliography section, just delete the provided sample `references.yaml`.

+**NOTE**: There's currently no support for generating an index.

+### Summary of chapter ordering

+* title page
+* dedication (if present)
+* foreward (if present)
+* preface (if present)
+* prologue (if present)
+* all chapters
+* epilogue (if present)
+* acknowledgments (if present)
+* appendices (if present)
+* glossary (if present)
+* references (if present)

+### Table of contents

+A table of contents is currently generated for PDF output only.
+The table of contents generation is unreliable for ePub, HTML and DocX.

 ### Bibliographic references